MauroCamerini/desktop-react-sql-ledger/readme.md

 - [Project Setup](/docs/projectsetup.md)

 ### Current Status
-The application enables users to add new entries through a validated form and view existing entries with filtering and pagination functionality.
-These features—forms, filtering, pagination, and data loading—are implemented using template components, making it relatively easy to add new features (e.g., editing another table).
+The application enables users to add new entries through a validated form, view existing entries with filtering and pagination functionality, edit entries.
+These features—forms, filtering, pagination, and data loading—are implemented using *template* components, making it relatively easy to add new features (e.g., editing another table).
 Key upcoming features include delete and update functionalities, exporting/importing to Excel, and dynamically generated queries for generating reports.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.